 - The fifth “role” is responsible for the Maharishi Vedic Science and Graduate Committee issues.
 This role can be covered by a fifth member or by one of the above members of your committee.

-Each Dissertation should have a Richo Akshare line and Unified Field Chart, or A Chart of Validation of Experiences during MIU’s Reading Vedic Literature Program
+To bring Maharishi Vedic Science into your dissertation all students create a Richo Akshare line and Unified Field Chart, or a Chart of Validation of Experiences ( MVS’s Reading Vedic Literature Program).

 - Richo Akshare Line